clowder-framework/clowder2/README.md

 ### Required Services

 - `./docker-dev.sh up` brings up the required services in the background.
-- `docker-compose logs -f` shows and follows the logs for all container.
-To look at the logs of individual containers provide the container's name.
-For example, for viewing the backend logs `docker-compose logs -f backend`.
+- `docker-compose logs -f` displays the live logs for all containers.
+To view the logs of individual containers, provide the container name.
+For example, for viewing the backend logs, run `docker-compose logs -f backend`.
-- `./docker-dev.sh down` brings down the stack.
+- `./docker-dev.sh down` brings down the required services.

 ### Backend